Picture and cover from Tony's book Amazon.Com

 in Atlanta began much more knowledge about the Paralympics when hosted in

 mostly Tony at this event was the springboard the Paralympic Movement needed.

-Now 25 years later, NBC hosts roughly 1200 hours of Paralympic coverage in 2021 in Tokyo!
+Now, 25 years later, NBC hosts roughly 1200 hours of Paralympic coverage in Tokyo in 2021!
 There is now parity in the money Paralympic Athletes win compared to Olympic athletes for each medal.
 Getting paid the same amount was not the case in the past.